List of DC Comics characters: T: Teel

 Teel is a Durlan shapeshifter who was forced to become an assassin for the Cabal.
 He impersonated Plastic Man to kill some of his friends in an effort to frame him for the murders.

 Teen Lantern

-Teen Lantern is a character appearing in American comic books published by DC Comics.

-Keli Quintela is an young girl who found a dying Green Lantern and obtained his Green Lantern Power Battery, hacking a gauntlet to access its powers without the knowledge of the Green Lantern Corps, using it to become a superhero known as the Teen Lantern.
+Teen Lantern (Keli Quintela) is an young girl who found a dying Green Lantern and obtained his Green Lantern Power Battery, hacking a gauntlet to access its powers without the knowledge of the Green Lantern Corps, using it to become a superhero known as the Teen Lantern.

+It is later revealed that Keli's gauntlet was originally owned by Krona, who utilizes it to possess Simon Baz and activate a failsafe that allows himself to be reborn in a duplicate of Hal Jordan's body.
+After learning this, Keli is given a power ring to replace the gauntlet.

 Bruno Tess

-Bruno Tess is a character appearing in American comic books published by DC Comics.

-Bruno Tess is a mob boss from Gotham City who works for the Penguin until being murdered by the Scarecrow when mutated into the Scarebeast.
+Bruno Tess is a mob boss from Gotham City who works for the Penguin until he is murdered by the Scarecrow who had been mutated into the Scarebeast.

 Bruno Tess in other media

 Bruno Tess appears in The Penguin, portrayed by Daniel J. Watts.
 This version is an enforcer working under Oz Cobb.